Tips for Getting Through Customs Quickly at Cancun International Airport

 So do yourself a favor and avoid them outright!

-Here below I will share more on how to get from Cancun Airport to your hotel, wherever it is.
+Below, I will share more about how to get from Cancun Airport to your hotel, wherever it is.

 How to get to your hotel from Cancun airport

 I highly recommend that you pre-plan your transportation from the Cancun airport to your hotel.
-Booking in advance typically means you get cheaper rates, which makes your whole trip go smoother.
-Here are the four transportation methods you want to look at.
+Booking in advance typically means you get cheaper rates, making your whole trip smoother.
+Here are the four transportation methods you should consider.

 1. Private transfer from the Cancun Airport to your hotel